sjoshuam/move_network/README.md

 ## Practice Goals

 0. Organize the project
-- 01 Execute the project end-to-end
+- [ ] 01 Execute the project end-to-end

 10. Set up a constellations of containerized micro-services
 - [x] 11 Stand up a Docker container server on a standalone machine
 - [ ] 12 Host a container with a PyPI mirror for select packages
+- [ ] 13 Host a container set up to be a Python development environment
-- [ ] 13 Host a container with a Postgres database
+- [ ] 14 Host a container with a Postgres database
-- [ ] 14 Host a container with a Neo4j database
+- [ ] 15 Host a container with a Neo4j database
-- [ ] 15 If time permits: Index databases with Elasticsearch
+- [ ] 16 Host a container and index databases with Elasticsearch

 20. Process data using distributed approaches
 - [ ] 21 Acquire data